yelloworangebananaa/biogemma_lora/README.md

 matplotlib
 ```

-Exact versions used for the original experiment should be recorded in `requirements.txt`.
+The exact package versions used for the original experiment should be recorded in `requirements.txt`.

 ## Loading the LoRA Adapter